Nicholas Kipkirui: Club career

-He formerly turned out for Kericho-based Zoo FC before moving to Gor Mahia in 2018 then to Nairobi City Starsin March 2021.
+He formerly turned out for Kericho-based Zoo FC before moving to Gor Mahia in 2018 then to Nairobi City Stars in March 2021.

 While at Gor Mahia he won a treble of Kenyan Premier League titles in 2018, 2018-19 and 2019-20.

 National teams

 He was capped for the Kenya national football team during an international friendly away to Mauritania in Aug 2017 after coming on as a late substitute at the Stade Adrar.

 In 2018 he made the provisional list for Kenya's Olympics squad, the Kenya U23.